 All subjects considered

 A Bachelors Honours degree, 2:1 or above or equivalent.
+Professional qualifications will be considered on an individual basis.
 If English is not your first language you'll need IELTS 6.5 (Academic) or above.
 For more information see our full entry requirements.

 The MBA is made up of eight units and a consultancy or research project.
 Seven units form the core programme will be taken by all MBA professionals, as follows: